Marohn-Group/mrfmsim/docs/basic/plugin.rst

 Plugin features
 =================

 Here, we showcase several plugin packages.
-See :doc:`api_plugin` for more details.
 The plugin packages are automatically loaded if they are installed in the same environment as the *mrfmsim* package.